 A good piece of advice is to take your current basic shape as a starting point.
 If you play tennis or football a few times a week and cycling to and from work daily, the starting point is of course better than if your daily life has no element of physical activity.

 But it does not really matter what kind of exercise you are used to.
-If running has been an essential part of the training you have practiced before you start as a runner, have the relevant, the relevant muscles and tendon tissue have already achieved certain habituation and strength.
+If running has been an essential part of the training you have practiced before you start as a runner, the relevant muscles and tendon tissue have already achieved certain habituation and strength.

 You can thus start the running training at a higher level than if you e.g., have only cycled and swim.
 The crucial factor is whether the legs are geared to the shock load during running.
 If running is an unfamiliar strain on joints and tendons, it is good to start the first weeks more modestly than you immediately think is necessary.